-prancer is a cloud validation framework using for cloud governance
+prancer is a cloud validation framework using for cloud compliance

 A resource which is important for us to monitor.
 This resource could be in the cloud, or in a parameter file.